-BACKSTORY: The west side of Main Street has some of the most popular shops and restaurants in the block.
+BACKSTORY: The west side of Main Street has some of the most popular shops and restaurants in the block, including the Gibson Girl Ice Cream Parlour, The Penny Arcade, and the Carnation Café.
 Use the index below to find photos of your favorite, or possibly one you haven't discovered yet.
 In addition, you can find a link to a diagram of Main Street that shows you the tenants that have come and gone over the years.

 Prices for high quality photo prints of the images on my site can be found on my main Photography page.
 Click the social media buttons below for more Daveland creativity and fun!

 …are composite reproductions of 19th Century streetcars and were built at the Studio Coach Shop.
 “Imagineers” at WDI built the four streetcars by working from photographs of earlier authentic vehicles.
 There is no other place in the world where time is deliberately pushed back more than 100 years to make it possible for a guest to experience the sensations of feeling, seeing, hearing, and even smelling everything associated with a turn-of-the-century “hay-burning Oatsmobile.”